 2. If you can, bring snacks and water.
 I’ve heard some people bring coffee and full on meals, I didn’t have the time or the mental capacity to do anything beyond snacks - don’t put any added pressure on yourself- this is stressful enough as it is.
 If you can’t do snacks, they won’t notice.
 When I came in they all commented that it was a pleasant surprise - they aren’t expecting anything! *Edit: it has been brought to my attention that some districts do not allow any food in the IEP meeting, so check with the team first to make it's ok that you bring food

 3. Be Kind - some people say you need to come in guns blazing and show them who’s boss.
 But I personally believe that you are going to want to get on the good side of the people working daily with your child.
-Remember the old saying - you catch more flies with honey than you do with vinegar.

 4. Be prepared to cry.
 The nature of an IEP is to focus on your child’s weaknesses so you can get them the services they need to succeed and it’s emotional to sit around and talk about all the negative things.